google-parfait/tensorflow-federated/docs/api_docs/python/tff/Type.md

 Note that this notion of equality is stronger than equivalence.
-Two types with equivalent definitions may not be identical, e.g., if they represent templates with differently named type veriables in their definitions.
+Two types with equivalent definitions may not be identical, e.g., if they represent templates with differently named type variables in their definitions.

 #### Args: